tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 ```
 This shows that processing an event means calling the related aggregate member.

-You can cache events by wrapping the call to the specific aggregate member in a lambda expression without evaluating it, and passing it to a specific cache manager that may eventually evaluate it and return the result or the cached result if the event has already been processed.
+You can do event caching by wrapping the call to the specific aggregate member in a lambda expression without evaluating it, and passing it to a specific cache manager that may eventually evaluate it and return the result or the cached result if the event has already been processed.

 ```Fsharp
     type TodoEvent =